 Satellite signals are transmitted via radio waves, which travel best through open air but can get deflected or dispersed when they pass through water, buildings, and heavy foliage.
 This is why satellite signals weaken during weather conditions like rain, snow, and even dust storms.
+Especially when snow covers your satellite dish.
 The water or dust particles in the air deflect and break apart the radio signal, resulting in a spotty or weak signal.

 Raindrops have the biggest effect on radio waves since water in its liquid form is the densest (and most difficult for radio waves to travel through).12 But fog, snow, and even hot, humid weather can interfere or weaken your signal.
 Trees and foliage are high in moisture content and can also block or weaken a satellite signal.

 Another reason satellite internet is prone to outages during bad weather is because satellite internet equipment is mounted outdoors.
 Although highly weather resistant to most types of storms, satellite dishes can be damaged during extreme weather events such as hurricanes, floods, or tornadoes, which can damage the equipment or push it out of alignment.